What is a software bug?

 Once you know the causes for software defects it will be easier for you to take corrective actions to minimize these defects.

 Top 20 reasons for software bugs

 The success of any software application depends on communication between stakeholders, development and testing teams.
 Unclear requirements and misinterpretation of requirements are two major factors causing defects in software.
 Also, defects are introduced in development stage if exact requirements are not communicated properly to development teams.

 The complexity of current software applications can be difficult to for anyone without experience in modern-day software development.
 Windows-type interfaces, client-server and distributed applications, data communications, enormous relational databases, and sheer size of applications have all contributed to the exponential growth in software/system complexity.
 And the use of object-oriented techniques can complicate instead of simplifying a project unless it is well-engineered.

 3. Programming errors

 Programmers, like anyone else, can make mistakes.
 Not all developers are domain experts.
 Inexperienced programmers or programmers without proper domain knowledge can introduce simple mistakes while coding.
-Lack of simple coding practices, unit testing, debugging are some of the common reasons most issues get introduced at development stage.
+Lack of simple coding practices, unit testing, debugging is some of the common reasons most issues get introduced at a development stage.